MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Test case management for manual testing activities.
    - **Advantages**: Comprehensive test management, integration with issue tracking systems.
    - **Limitations**: Requires manual effort to execute tests.
+   - **Example**: A QA team uses TestLink to document and track the execution of test cases for a new mobile application.

 2. **PractiTest**
    - **Description**: PractiTest is an end-to-end test management tool that supports both manual and automated testing.